Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “OK.”

 Eostre was still nestled in her head and had told her Shuck would meet them along the way with the ball.
-He emerged from a hedge again, with a battered looking plastic football in his mouth.
-It had been cut in half and a strip of duct tape was neatly wrapped round it to hold it together.
+He emerged from a hedge again, with a battered-looking plastic football in his mouth.
+It had been cut in half, and a strip of duct tape was neatly wrapped around it to hold it together.
 He padded along beside her with it clenched in his jaws.

-“He knows the way, we are going to a place way the sea has built up the shingle, at low tide a lagoon appears, it will fill up and disappear at high tide but the shingle around it will ensure the ball stays in the lagoon until the next high tide at dawn when we can collect it.”
+“He knows the way, we are going to a place where the sea has built up the shingle, at low tide, a lagoon appears, it will fill up and disappear at high tide, but the shingle around it will ensure the ball stays in the lagoon until the next high tide at dawn, when we can collect it.”

 “OK.”